INFORMSJoC/2021.0141/README.md

-  title =         {A Study on Optimal Release Schedule for Multi-Version Software}, year =          {2023}, doi =           {10.1287/ijoc.2021.0141.cd}, url =           {Available for download at https://github.com/INFORMSJoC/2021.0141}, }
+  title =         {A Study on Optimal Release Schedule for Multi-Version Software}, year =          {2023}, doi =           {10.1287/ijoc.2021.0141.cd}, note =           {Available for download at https://github.com/INFORMSJoC/2021.0141}, }
 ```